CP1404/Practicals/prac_03/README.md

 practising with Git and GitHub.

-**Note**: It's not easy to provide exact instructions that cover multiple versions of PyCharm, since things change.
+**Note**: It's not easy to provide exact instructions that cover multiple versions of PyCharm.
 Your experience may be a bit different depending on what version of PyCharm you have.

 1. **Create a new PyCharm project** (not just a new folder) called **Sandbox**, which you can use for doing small tests and demos that you want to keep but that don't fit into any other projects.
     DO NOT put it inside your practicals project or any other project.

-2. Add a Python file called **my_name.py** and enter just a single docstring (triple-quoted comment) at the top with your name in it.
+2. Add a Python file called `my_name.py` and enter just a single docstring (triple-quoted comment) at the top with your name in it.

 3. Now we'll put this project into Git version control (without using GitHub yet).
     From the PyCharm menu choose **VCS > Import into Version Control > Create Git Repository...**